pfgithub/threadclient/packages/animator-ui-web/outline.md

     top ↓

   - [ ] there should be a quick scrubber bar at the top you can drag to go anywhere
-  - [ ] perf is bad when scrolling quickly atm because frames that aren't even very complicated can take like
-  - [ ] it's hard to see if a frame is real or not. this should be represented better in the ui, like eg the start real frame could be displayed as it is now but then spaces between it and the fake frames following it are filled in with a different tone of color so it's obvious they're related
+  - [x] it's hard to see if a frame is real or not. this should be represented better in the ui, like eg the start real frame could be displayed as it is now but then spaces between it and the fake frames following it are filled in with a different tone of color so it's obvious they're related
   - [ ] would be nice to have a button to jump to the keyframe